Even on busy days you can usually find an empty beach to breath the fresh air and admire the unspoilt areas of outstanding natural beauty.

 At the extreme north west corner of Norfolk, where the Wash meets the North Sea, you will find Holme next the Sea, a small unspoilt village, where the main attraction is the golden sandy beach.
 It's an ieal place for a family day out and on cooler days, when the beach is less appealing, Holme next the Sea is the starting point of 2 long distance footpaths - the North Norfolk Coast path to Cromer (44 miles) and the Peddars Way to Knettishall Heath (46 miles).

 Enjoying a family day out to the beach at Holme next the Sea

-Moving along the North Norfolk Coast, we come to the lovely harbour of Brancaster.
-Fishing boats still operate from this harbour and you can buy their catch from nearby shops.
-The Norfolk Coast path makes a lovely walk.
+Moving along the North Norfolk Coast, we come to RSPB Titchwell and the lovely harbour of Brancaster.
+RSPB Titchwell Marsh is a renowned nature reserve and a haven for native and migrating birds.
+The freshwater and saltwater habitats at Titchwell support a huge variety of wildlife, lots of which are visitors to Britain.
+Fishing boats still operate from Brancaster harbour and you can buy their catch from nearby shops.
+The North Norfolk Coast path, stretching right along this portion of coast, makes a lovely walk.

 The fabulous view over the marsh from the North Norfolk Coast Path at Brancaster

 Burnham Overy Staithe is one of 7 villages referred to as "The Burnhams".
 Overy Staithe comes alive with boats when the tide allows, as there are plenty of creeks and channels to explore in your dinghy or motor boat.
 A couple of miles inland is Burnham Market, known as "Chelsea on sea" as it attracts visitors from upmarket London and has the sort of shops that you would normally find down the Kings Road!